 Jones learns about the life of a medieval knight and tries on armor like a Knight Templar would have worn, a special branch of knights referred to as "warrior monks."

 Twenty-five Templars were imprisoned in York Castle and interrogated on the charge of heresy, idolatry, and other crimes.
 Jones visits York Minster where they stood trial to learn more about their story.

 Dan Jones also visits the cell in which legendary highwayman Dick Turpin was imprisoned.
 Over the years many myths have grown up around the man but Jones poses the question, who was the real Dick Turpin?

-Episode 4: "Lancaster Castle" airs Monday, May 16 at 10 p.m. - Dan Jones is exploring one of the oldest – and most fearsome — castles ever built: Lancaster Castle.
+Episode 4: "Lancaster Castle" repeats Monday, April 30 at 10 p.m. - Dan Jones is exploring one of the oldest – and most fearsome — castles ever built: Lancaster Castle.